 Need help getting buy-in from upper management?
 Check out the link below:

-Before you begin creating facilities preventive maintenance checklists, you must know which assets are under your care.
+Before you begin creating facilities preventive maintenance checklists, you need to know which assets are under your care.
 Successful preventive maintenance programs are dependent on maintaining up-to-date information on facility assets.
 How else will you keep track of which recommended maintenance tasks should be completed and when?

 - Serial number

 Collecting this information will help you determine how assets are serving your facilities over time.
 A common question that comes up is: Do we really need to track everything?
-The answer is no, only list equipment that would cause extreme duress in the event of a breakdown.
-Smaller organizations might want to track anything under $500 in value, while larger companies may prefer tracking anything over $5,000.
+The answer is no, you only need to list equipment that would cause extreme duress in the event of a breakdown.
+Smaller organizations may want to track anything under $500 in value, while larger companies may prefer tracking anything over $5,000.

-Once you have a working inventory list, you’re ready to assess their particular maintenance and replacement requirements.
+Once you have a working inventory list, you’re ready to assess particular maintenance and replacement requirements.
 This information can be found in the manufacturer’s guidelines.
 A good FMS platform will cross-reference your asset database with your preventive maintenance scheduling.
-Not only does this feature streamline the facility management process, but it also provides insightful analytics that promotes more cost-effective decision making.
+Not only does this feature streamline the facility management process, but it also provides insightful analytics that promote more cost-effective decision-making.

 Here’s an example of an asset entry in MaintainX:

-Click on the Work Orders tab, and you can see the history of that particular item.
+Click on the Work Orders tab to see the history of that particular item.

 With MaintainX, you can instantly see which work orders have been completed, which ones are in progress, and if any work orders are overdue.
 The app also shows who worked on what, providing a complete accountability trail.

-Alternatively, scroll down to the bottom of the Details section of the asset entry, and you can quickly determine when the asset was last worked on:
+Alternatively, scroll down to the bottom of the Details section of the asset entry to quickly determine when the asset was last worked on:

 The best part about a CMMS platform like MaintainX is that field technicians can update work order and asset entries themselves, according to user permissions.
-The app is one of the world’s only task management platforms designed for smartphone and desktop integration.
+MaintainX is one of the world’s only task management platforms designed for smartphone and desktop integration.
 Put simply, it just makes work easier.